Wayne Art Center Policies and Information

 - Clean and disinfect your work area with provided disinfectant.

-- Please notify Wayne Art Center office if you or a close personal contact has been exposed to Covid-19.
+- Please notify Wayne Art Center office if you has been exposed to Covid-19.

 Classes and Workshops